LPG Suppliers Compared

 LPG and Natural Gas Cost Compared

-LPG customers may also have to pay a ‘Gas Service Charge’, which is practically a rental charge for the gas cylinders, of about $35 to $45 a year, however this works out much less than you would pay in natural gas supply charges over 12 months.
+LPG customers may also have to pay a ‘gas service charge’, which is essentially a rental charge for the gas cylinders.
+This is generally about $35 to $45 a year.

-For this reason, natural gas is recommended for customers with high gas usage, such that their usage rate savings negate the additional supply charges.
+For this reason, natural gas may be better suited for customers with high gas usage, because their usage rate savings could help to negate the additional supply charges.
 Households with moderate or low gas usage would possibly be better off with LPG, even if a mains gas connection is available.
-This all, of course, depends on a variety of variables, including the price of LPG at the time and what natural gas deals are available in your area.
+This all depends on a number of variables, including the price of LPG at the time, what natural gas deals are available in your area and how many appliances you are looking to power with the fuel type.

 You’re free to switch to LPG from natural gas (or vice versa) at any time, provided that you have access to the mains gas network.
 With that said, it’s important to be mindful of a few things:

-The price you pay for LPG will likely fluctuate from time to time, depending on the global market supply and exchange rates (just like with electricity and natural gas).
-The international gas price benchmarks often change each month, requiring LPG distributors to reevaluate their gas prices on a regular basis.
-The price you pay will also depend on your location and the distance the supplier must travel to deliver LPG to your home (if you have it delivered).
+The price you pay for LPG will likely depend on your location and the distance the supplier must travel to deliver LPG to your home (if you have it delivered).

 While Origin, Elgas and Supagas operate nationally, most LPG suppliers only service particular areas, so location is going to be a major factor in picking where you get your bottled gas from.
 That said, if you do have more than one or two options where you live, it makes sense to look for a supplier that makes the ordering and delivery process as convenient as possible.
-As mentioned in this report, some suppliers have helpful and easy-to-use websites, while others are rather lacking in this space.
-But ultimately, your satisfaction will likely be determined by the price you pay and the customer service you receive – not just online, but on the phone and from the fella who drives to your home and replaces your empty cylinders!
+As mentioned in this report, most suppliers have helpful and easy-to-use websites.
+But ultimately, your satisfaction will likely be determined by the price you pay and the customer service you receive – not just online, but on the phone and during your delivery process too.

-Our survey found that just 38% of customers believe they get a good deal on LPG, while only a little over one in ten (13%) have switched suppliers in the last two years.
-This number may be so low because many households won’t have options to switch, but for those who do, it’s time to shop around.
+Our survey found that just 37% of customers believe they get a good deal on LPG, while only a little over one in 10 (13%) have switched suppliers in the last two years.
+This number may be so low because many households won’t have options to switch, but for those who do, it could be time to shop around.

 Past ratings